evansbenj/Reduced-Representation-Workshop/3_De-multiplexing.md

 We will use software called `RADpools` to de-multiplex and trim our data.
 This software is available [here](https://github.com/johnomics/RADtools/blob/master/RADpools).

+To use `RADpools` we need to load some perl modules first.
+Please type this:

+`module load app/radtools`

 The command to execute this program on our data is:

 `/apps/RADpools -i /home/datasets/2015_Ben_Evans/data -d /home/datasets/2015_Ben_Evans/monkey.pools -s -f -o`